 Having grown up in some of Detroit's rough neighborhoods gave Dwight Johnson an edge in keeping his cool under fire.
 Johnson never quit, never left anyone behind and fought an enemy who outnumbered him ten to one while restoring American dominance to a situation that got out of hand.
 Sadly, it was those same mean streets that would do him in just a few years after coming home from Vietnam.

 He struggled with regular life when he returned home, as most veterans did and still do.
 He struggled with debt and depression until he walked into the Open Pantry Market on April 30, 1971, just one mile from his home.
-The store owner saw that Johnson was a black man – just like the ones robbing his store – and shot one of America's heroes four times, killing him.
+There are conflicting reports of what happened next - some say Johnson had a gun at his side and was robbing the store, other sources say that Johnson was just in the wrong place at the wrong time.
+While we can't be sure what motivated the store owner to open fire, we can say he shot one of America's heroes four times, killing him.
 Dwight Hal Johnson was later buried in Arlington National Cemetery.
-The store owner was never brought up on charges for the killing.

 - Medal of Honor Recipient Laid to Rest at Arlington National Cemetery ›

 - This Vietnam War vet will receive MoH for saving 10 soldiers - We ... ›